dg5lp/JTDX-Helper-2.6/README.md

 # JTDX-Helper-2.5

+Important note!

+When downloading the exe file, virus-alarm might occur.
+This is a false alarm.
+The FT8-Helper software use macro commands.
+Most virus checker cannot distinguish harmless and harmful macros, althought they are not encrypted.
+Upload and check the software to virustotal.com.
+You can trust the software.
+Another issue: The dxcc_qra.txt can be downloaded via copy-paste to a notepad, or together with the exe in the ZIP-file.

 JTDX-Helper-2.5.2: Similar to 2.5.1, but works  with the 64-bit version of JTDX_2.2-159.

 JTDX-Helper-2.5.1: Bugfix.
 Problems with long callsigns fixed.
 Not working with 32-bit version of JTDX-2.2.159.